aces/Loris/modules/dqt/test/TestPlan.md

    - change the data view from "Cross-sectional" to "Longitudinal", ensure that the data is now displayed longitudinal on the X axis with column header names changed to "VisitLabel,InstrumentName" separated with a comma
-6. Go to the "Statistical Analysis" tab:
+6. Click on the "Visualized Data" button:
    - ensure that a table with "Basic Statistics" (Min, Max, Standard Deviation, Mean, Mean Deviation, Mean Squared Error, First Quartile, Second Quartile, Third Quartile) is shown and filled
    - ensure that the "Scatterplot" is working when selecting data for column X and Y
-7. Go to the "Manage Saved Queries" tab:
-   - ensure the 'Save Current Query' button opens to a modal window with a text box to write the name of the query to be saved, a checkbox to publicly share the query and 2 buttons at the bottom ('Close' and 'Save Changes') entering a name for that query and clicking on 'Save Changes' in the modal window
+7. Ensure the 'Save' button opens to a modal window with a text box to write the name of the query to be saved, a checkbox to publicly share the query and 2 buttons at the bottom ('Close' and 'Save Changes') entering a name for that query and clicking on 'Save Changes' in the modal window
    - save one query (`query1`) that would not be shared publicly
    - save another query (`query2`) that will be shared publicly
-8. Go to the "Load Saved Query" tab:
+8. Go back to the 'Create or Load' page and click on the 'Load Existing Query' button:
-   - ensure that `query1` saved in item '7.' of the test plan is displayed under the user 'User Saved Queries' section
+   - ensure that `query1` saved in item '7.' of the test plan is displayed under the 'User Saved Queries' section
    - ensure that `query2` saved in item '7.' of the test plan is displayed under the 'Shared Saved Queries' section
    - ensure both queries saved in item '7.' of the test plan load properly in the